 If you’re still asking yourself the question, Are credit card points worth it?, we hope you’ve found your answer.
 But just in case, we’ll say it again: Credit card points are nothing but bad news—especially for people who don’t follow a budget and are tempted to overspend.
 If impulse buying and overspending come naturally to you, the pressure to spend more in order to get those rewards, points and miles will be on your shoulders.
 After racking up $5,000 in debt on your card, you’ll be wishing you could swap some of those credit card “rewards” for a large payment toward your debt.
 Was putting that $200 steak dinner on your card last month really a good idea?

 If you’re concerned about points, rewards and cash-back offers, you’re obviously someone who wants to be smart with your money.
 Good news—you’re on the right track!
 But trust us: There’s a better way.

 Focus on creating solid, long-term spending habits like keeping a zero-based budget and saving up for that dream trip to Europe (instead of trying to spend more to earn credit card points).
 When you do that, you could build a lasting financial future that doesn’t include credit cards—ever!
 All you have to do is build up the courage and motivation to take the first step.

-Learn how to dump debt for good and save for the future (without the help of credit card points) with Financial Peace University!
-This nine-lesson class will show you how to break bad money habits and take control of your money once and for all.
+Learn how to dump debt for good and save for the future (without the help of credit card points) with Financial Peace!
+Start a free trial of the Financial Peace Membership and take control of your finances!